 Damage to your own business: While general liability insurance will usually cover property damage claims against your business, they often don’t cover property damage of your business.
 Business owners traditionally need commercial property insurance to sufficiently cover property damages at a place of business.

-General liability insurance can protect business owners in most cases of business-liable accidents, but it is an untrue myth that it insulates businesses from all liability.
+General liability insurance can protect business owners in most cases of business-liable accidents, but it is an untrue myth that it insulates businesses from all liability coverage.

 Myth: If a Business Owner’s Vehicle is Used for Their Business, Personal Vehicle Insurance is Sufficient